-Read an integer giving the number of operator files for the inverse effective inertia tensor components, i.e. the μ tensor components.
+Read an integer giving the number of operator files for the inverse effective inertia tensor components, i.e. the $\mu$ tensor components.
 A number of lines (corresponding to the value of the integer) are then read.
 These lines should contain two strings, where the first string indicates the file name and the second string gives the pertinent tensor component.
 For linear molecules, the tensor contain only one uinque component, which must be denoted LIN.
 For non-linear molecules, the tensor contains six unique components, which must be denoted XX, XY, XZ, YY, YZ, ZZ (corresponding to the upper triangular part).
-For non-linear molecules, the tensor can optionally be supplied as a separate file, denoted TRACE.
-The trace of the tensor can optionally be supplied as a separate file, denoted separately, it will be computed simply as the sum of the XX, YY and ZZ components (this procedure is of course mathematically equivalent, but may differ numerically due to differences in fitting etc.).
+For non-linear molecules, the trace of the tensor can optionally be supplied as a separate file, denoted TRACE.
+The trace is used for the full pseudopotential term.
+If the trace is not supplied separately, it will be computed simply as the sum of the XX, YY and ZZ components (this procedure is of course mathematically equivalent, but may differ numerically due to differences in fitting etc.).